jdownload/ntn-boilerplate/content/blog/2021-02-28-easy-excerpt-from-content.md

 ---
 createdAt: 2022-10-14T05:52:05.349Z
-title: sdsEasy excerpt from content
+title: sdsdsEasy excerpt from content
 ---

 You can add an excerpt easily by writing `<!--MORE-->` in lowercase in the content.